 Wil Williams, Interview Producer

-Wil Williams is a podcast critic and devout millennial living in Phoenix, Arizona, a place too hot and dry for any human to live, so perhaps Wil Williams is actually several lizards in a trench coat.
+Wil Williams (they/she) is a podcast critic and devout millennial living in Phoenix, Arizona, a place too hot and dry for any human to live, so perhaps Wil Williams is actually several lizards in a trench coat.
 They write about podcasts for Wil Williams Reviews, Discover Pods, The Podcast Host, and Polygon.
 She created and manages the Podcast Problems Discord server.